hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Frenzy

 Some warriors can work themselves into a berserk state of fury, a whirlwind of destruction in which all concern for their own personal safety is ignored in favour of mindless violence.

 These warriors are described as being frenzied.
 Frenzied models must always charge if there are any enemy models within charge range (check after charges have been declared).
 The player has no choice in this matter – the warrior will automatically declare a charge.

 Frenzy grants the warrior +1A to their profile.
 Once they are within charge range, frenzied warriors are immune to all other psychology, such as fear and don't have to take these tests as long as they remain within charge range.
-If a frenzied model is knocked down or stunned, he is no longer frenzied.
-He continues to fight as normal for the rest of the battle.
+If a frenzied model is knocked down or stunned, he no longer counts as frenzied for the rest of this battle.

 #### Hatred